James F. Sundah: Awards and honors

 In addition to the "Listeners' Favorite Choice" Award in the Youth Songwriting Competition, Sundah won several BASF Awards, which is the highest award in Indonesian music, most notably for his work with Voices of Brotherhood, Ruth Sahanaya, and Krisdayanti.
 In 1996, Sundah's signature song "Little Candles" was chosen as the theme song of the International AIDS Memorial celebration in Indonesia.
 In 2002, Minoru Endo Music Foundation in Japan selected "Little Candles" as one of South East Asian evergreen songs.

-Personal life

-Sundah is married to Lia Sundah Suntoso and has one child.
-He made international headlines in 2009 when he had to re-take his driver's license exam three times because he refused to pay bribes to the officials to get his lost copy replaced.
-He now lives in New York City with his family.
+In 2025, Sundah received the Lifetime Achievement Award at the Anugerah Musik Indonesia Awards in recognition of his contributions to Indonesian music.
+The same year, he released “Seribu Tahun Cahaya” (“Thousand Light Years”), a song dedicated to his wife and, according to Sundah, intended to demonstrate the implementation of copyright and royalty systems.
+The song received recognition from the Indonesian World Records Museum for its simultaneous release in Indonesian, English, and Japanese across three continents.